Questions from Parents

 Yes, the determination of eligibility is your acceptance letter!
 The letter says “determined eligible” because the funds can be revoked upon ineligibility for the program.

-You will only become ineligible for Hope after receiving this letter if you leave West Virginia and become residents of another state or your student finishes high school.
+You will only become ineligible for Hope after receiving this letter if you leave West Virginia and become resident of another state or your student finishes high school.

 Yes, full-time enrollment and attendance in a virtual public school satisfy the requirements of the Hope Scholarship law and rules.